danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 XLKitLearn's predictive analytics add-in allows you to fit a range of predictive models in Excel.
 There are three main components of predictive analytic workflows in XLKitLearn:

-1. [Specify the data](#selecting-data) to be used to train the predictive model
+1. [Specify the data](#selecting-data) to be used to train the predictive model; XLKitLearn can read data from the current Excel workbook, or pull data directly from a file.
-2. Describe the dependent and independent variables using a [formula](#specifying-a-formula).
+2. Describe the dependent and independent variables using a [formula](#specifying-a-formula); XLKitLearn's formula language allows you to carry out variable transformations, automatically create dummies for categorical variables, and more.
-3. Select the [predictive model](#specifying-a-predictive-model) to be used and any required or optional parameters
+3. Select the [predictive model](#specifying-a-predictive-model) to be used, together with any parameters required.

-The predictive analytic add-in also includes full support for training and test sets, parameter tuning using K-Fold cross-validation, and predictions on new datasets.
+The predictive analytic add-in also includes full support for [training and test sets](#training-and-test-sets), [parameter tuning](#parameter-tuning) using K-Fold cross-validation, and [inference on new datasets](#making-predictions-on-new-data).

 ## Selecting data

-XLKitLearn can read data from two locations.
-First, data can be read from within the same workbook as the add-in.
-Click on the ["Click to Select"](MATSON static shot of the settings with a red box around the button) button under "Training" in the add-in dialogue, and select the entire dataset you will be using, including column headers.
-Click [here](Select_Small_Data.gif) for a demo.
+The simplest way to load data into XLKitLearn is to drag any sheets containing the data into the add-in workbook.

 !!! warning "Adding Sheets Containing Data"
     You should never move the add-in sheet *to* another workbook.
 If your data sits in another Excel workbook, bring the sheet containing your data *into* the add-in Excel workbook.

+Once the data is in your workbook, click on the ["Click to Select"](MATSON static shot of the settings with a red box around the button) button under "Training" in the add-in dialogue, and select the entire dataset you will be using, including column headers.
+Click [here](Select_Small_Data.gif) for a demo.

 !!! note "Column Names"
     The first row of your data should contain column names.
 There are a number of rules these column names must satisfy.
 They must contain only letters, numbers, and underscores - no spaces - and cannot start with a number.
 Column names also cannot be python reserved keywords or the word "intercept".

-Second, data can be read from an external file.

 ---